 Before the Injection

-You'll have a consultation with a medical specialist before having masseter Botox.
-Your injector will inquire about your objectives and worries and examine your jaw and face as well.
-This enables your provider to identify the injection location as well as the number of syringes required.
-The procedure will take place at the office of your provider without any downtime
+You’ll have a consultation with a medical specialist before having masseter Botox.
+Your injector will inquire about your objectives and worries and examine your jaw and face.
+This enables your provider to identify the injection location and the number of syringes required.
+The procedure will take place at the office of your provider without any downtime.

 Throughout the treatment